nymag/elasticsearch-streamer/README.md

 A programmatic and command-line interface for streaming docs from Elatic indices and for ptuting docs into indices in bulk.

+WARNING: This is in pre-alpha and will not follow semver until 1.0.

 ## Installation

 `npm install -g elasticsearch-streamer`